United Bengal: History

 Within the British government, there was serious consideration of the proposal.
 British commercial interests in Bengal required safeguards.
 The United States government was also briefed on the possibility of three countries emerging out of partition, including Pakistan, India, and Bengal.
-On 2 June 1947, British Prime Minister Clement Attlee informed the US Ambassador to the United Kingdom Lewis Williams Douglas that there was a "distinct possibility Bengal might decide against partition and against joining either Hindustan or Pakistan".
+On 2 June 1947, British Prime Minister Clement Attlee informed the US Ambassador to the United Kingdom, Lewis Williams Douglas, that there was a "distinct possibility Bengal might decide against partition and against joining either Hindustan or Pakistan".
 Douglas cabled the US State Department about the meeting.

 On 3 June 1947, Viceroy of India Earl Mountbatten outlined the framework principles of partition, including that in principle the partition of British India was accepted by the British Government; successor governments would be given dominion status; autonomy and sovereignty will be given to the new countries; each country will make its own constitution; princely states were given the right to either join Pakistan or India; and that Provinces can become a separate nation other than Pakistan or India.
 There appeared to be some popular momentum towards the concept of United Bengal.
 On 6 July 1947, the Sylhet referendum was held.
 Voters in the Sylhet division in Assam Province voted by a majority to bifurcate Sylhet from Assam and merge into Eastern Bengal.

 On 20 June 1947, the Bengal Legislative Assembly met to vote on the partition of Bengal.
-At the preliminary joint session, the assembly decided by 120 votes to 90 that it should remain united if it joined the Constituent Assembly of Pakistan.
+At the preliminary joint session, the assembly decided by 126 votes to 90 that if it remained united, it should join the Constituent Assembly of Pakistan.
 Later, a separate meeting of legislators from West Bengal decided by 58 votes to 21 that the province should be partitioned and that West Bengal should join the Constituent Assembly of India.
 In another separate meeting of legislators from East Bengal, it was decided by 106 votes to 35 that the province should not be partitioned and 107 votes to 34 that East Bengal should join Pakistan in the event of partition.
 No vote on the United Bengal proposal was held.

-Demographics

 Five point plan

 A five-point plan was outlined on 20 May 1947 after consultations with Governor Frederick Burrows.
 Its salient features are outlined below.